-The truth is, your bingeing is not because you don’t have enough willpower.
+The truth is, your binge eating is not because you don’t have enough willpower.
 And it’s not because you’re addicted to food.
-It’s because dieting is a flawed methodology, with inherent side effects that cause its own failure.
+It’s often caused by dieting (which I define as any kind of food restriction that’s not medically necessary).
+Dieting is a flawed methodology, with inherent side effects that cause its own failure.
 Notice I said that dieting is the failure—not you.
 Research shows that 80 to 95% of people who diet don’t lose weight long-term.
 That means it’s rare for people to sustain weight loss on diets, and those who do are statistical outliers.
 Still, dieting for intentional weight loss is prescribed all the time for all kinds of reasons!
 If dieting was a medication, it would never get FDA approval with such terrible success rates.
 Especially when you consider the mental and physical consequences of dieting, which I won’t go into detail today (check out this post for that).
 For now, I just want to look at the diet-binge cycle on a pretty basic level so you can see the domino effect that is set into motion the minute you start a diet.

 - Dieting: Restricting certain food or limiting amounts of food.

 - Dieting “High”: Initial feelings of control, accomplishment, and relief of anxiety related to weight and eating.